 The surname Arkwrigh was first found in Derbyshire, where the Arkwrigh family held a family seat from very early times, long before the Norman Conquest of the Duke of Normandy, in 1066.
 They were the makers of chests.

 Early History of the Arkwrigh family

-Another 99 words (7 lines of text) covering the years 1732, 1792 and 1769 are included under the topic Early Arkwrigh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arkwrigh research.
+Another 50 words (4 lines of text) covering the years 1732, 1792 and 1769 are included under the topic Early Arkwrigh History in all our PDF Extended History products and printed products wherever possible.